Joint Trajectory and Passive Beamforming Design for Intelligent Reflecting Surface-Aided UAV Communications: A Deep Reinforcement Learning Approach: Proposed algorithms

-In this section, we propose the DQN-based algorithm.
+In this subsection, we show the DQN-based algorithm.
 We first introduce the state, action and reward.
-Then, we model the whole IRS-assisted UAV communication system as an environment.
-It is assumed that the agent is employed for interacting with the environment with the objective of finding the optimal actions that can maximize the accumulated rewards $R_t=\sum_{t'=t}^{T}\gamma^{t'-t}r_{t'}$ within a sequence of states, where $\gamma \in [0,1]$ is the discount factor.
-In this paper, we define the state $s_t$, the action $a_t$, and the reward $r_t$ in TS $t$ as follows: \begin{enumerate} \item State $s_t$: the state of agent in TS $t$ has two components. \begin{enumerate} \item UAV 's current coordinate: $\{X^U_t, Y^U_t\}$. \item UAV's current energy level: $\{e_t\}$. \end{enumerate} \item Action $a_t$: we define the UAV's flying direction $\mu_t$, distance $d_t$ in TS $t$ as action $a_t = \{\mu_t, d_t\}$.
-The relations between the coordinates of the UAV and the actions can be found in (\ref{1}) and (\ref{2}). \item Reward $r_t$: we define the reward function as:
+Then, we model the whole IRS-aided UAV communication system as an environment.
+It is assumed that the agent is employed for interacting with the environment for the purpose of finding the optimal actions that can maximize the accumulated rewards $R_t=\sum_{t'=t}^{T}\gamma^{t'-t}r_{t'}$ within a sequence of states, where $\gamma \in [0,1]$ is the discount factor.
+We define the state $s_t$, the action $a_t$, and the reward $r_t$ in TS $t$ as follows. \begin{enumerate} \item State $s_t$: the state of agent in TS $t$ has the following components: \begin{enumerate} \item the coordinate of UAV: $[x^u_t, y^u_t, z^u_t]$. \item UAV's remaining energy level: $e^\text{max}-\sum_{t'=1}^{t}e_{t'}$, where $e^{\text{max}}$ is the maximal energy level of UAV. \item the index of TS: $t$. \item the coordinate of UE: $[x^e_t, y^e_t]$. \item the set of IRSs' coordinates: $\{x_k, x_k, z_k, \forall k \in \mathcal{K}\}$. \end{enumerate} \item Action $a_t$: we define the flying distances of UAV in TS $t$ as action, which is $a_t = [a^x_t, a^y_t, a^z_t]$. \item Reward $r_t$: we define the reward function as follows: